When is your next vacation? You need this vacation planner and these tips to make sure you have the best vacation ever!

 Many people do not think about this when they are taking an international trip because they just assume their health insurance will pay for anything when they are traveling.
 But most of the time, that isn’t true!
 A short term international health insurance plan is really affordable and could save you so much money if you need medical care while traveling.

 For example: I have Humana.
 If I had to see a doctor or go to a hospital while we were in Paris I would have had to pay those bills and then submit my bills to Humana.
-They would decide if it was something they would cover and if they did cover it, it would be at an out of network reimbursement.
+They would decide if it was something they would cover and if they did cover it, it would be at an out-of-network reimbursement.

 There is also the possibility that you would have to be flown back to the US on a medical flight and that would be a very expensive trip.
 International Health Insurance would cover you in both of these situations.
 They have different levels of coverage and are very affordable.

-Since we lived overseas for so long, we have had great international health insurance coverage for long term and short term trips through International Health Insurance.
+Since we lived overseas for so long, we have had great international health insurance coverage for long term and short term trips thru International Health Insurance.
 They have been helping me for over 15 years and if you have any questions, email them at [email protected] and they will help you.